cwverhey/ComMute/docs/README.md

 &nbsp;

 Spotify Free can be a great service.
-Unfortunately the ads can be a true pain to the ears, especially when you're enjoying calmer music.
+Unfortunately the ads are a true pain to the ears, especially when you're enjoying calmer music.
 ComMute for Spotify will adjust Spotify's volume whenever ads are playing.

 ## Usage